CHINCHU321/Today-s-price/README.md

 visit Google “what is my user agent”, copy your user agent and assign it to variable headers.

-step 6:send Push notification
+step 6: Send Push notification

-Visit https://notify.run/ and create a new Channel, then subscribe to this channel, and bookmark that channel URL, share it to your mobile and subscribe via any android browser(if you want push notification on mobile also) step 7:run
+Visit https://notify.run/ and create a new Channel, then subscribe to this channel, and bookmark that channel URL, share it to your mobile and subscribe via any android browser(if you want push notification on mobile also)

+step 7: Run

 node priceTracker.js